kjolley/BIGSdb_documentation/administration.rst

 Once a :ref:`site-wide user database has been set up<site-wide-db>`, this can be defined within each client database as follows.
 From the curators' contents page, click the add (+) user databases link.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Misc' toggle to display it.

 .. image:: /images/administration/add_users_database1.png